 temperature.
 Start off by creating the hypertable and populate it with

 CREATE TABLE conditions ( time TIMESTAMPTZ NOT NULL, device INTEGER NOT NULL, temperature FLOAT NOT NULL, PRIMARY KEY(time, device) ); SELECT * FROM create_hypertable('conditions', 'time', 'device', 3); INSERT INTO conditions SELECT time, (random()*30)::int, random()*80 - 40 FROM generate_series(TIMESTAMP '2020-01-01 00:00:00', TIMESTAMP '2020-06-01 00:00:00', INTERVAL '10 min') AS time;

 You can then create a continuous aggregate view to compute the hourly average, minimum, and maximum temperature:

 CREATE MATERIALIZED VIEW conditions_summary_hourly WITH (timescaledb.continuous) AS SELECT device, time_bucket(INTERVAL '1 hour', time) AS bucket, AVG(temperature), MAX(temperature), MIN(temperature) FROM conditions GROUP BY device, bucket;

 Lastly, you should add a policy to ensure that the continuous aggregate is refreshed on a regular basis.

 SELECT add_continuous_aggregate_policy('conditions_summary_hourly', start_offset => INTERVAL '1 month', end_offset => INTERVAL '1 h', schedule_interval => INTERVAL '1 h');

 In this case, the continuous aggregate will be refreshed every hour and refresh the last month's data.

 SELECT on the continuous aggregate and it

-will give you the aggregated data, for example, to select the daily
+will give you the aggregated data, for example, to select the hourly

 averages for device 1 during the first three months: